What Does Non-Ionizing Mean in Terahertz Devices?

 • use as much as you want

-Non-ionizing only answers one question:
+Non-ionizing answers a specific physics question:

-It does not answer:
+It does not automatically answer:

-• How long is the session?
+• How long is a session?

-• Does it produce heat?
+• Does the device generate significant heat?

 Non-Ionizing vs Safe: The Difference